 From 1963 the Davis family lived in nearby Ashcombe Cottage for many years.
 Beryl Davis remembers that Fort Cottages were inhabited until probably 1968-9.
 They were more or less underground, with damp and electricity supply problems.
 At that time a Mrs Brooker lived in one cottage and the Hodge family in the other (Mr Hodge worked for the railway and walked down to work past Ashcombe Cottage very early each morning).
 Beryl has a strong memory of how the building looked and has prepared this interesting sketch.

 The building was later used as a grain store before demolition in 1971.
 A cavernous front section was left for a time, probably the ammunition store: its reinforced ceiling below ground level was at least 6 feet thick.
 The site was a great playground for local children, and a wonderful source of blackberries.
 It then became a free tip, lorries constantly dumping refuse until the hole was filled.
-In 1976 it was offered for sale with planning permission for a bungalow which could not been seen when looking up from Dorking.
+In 1976 it was offered for sale with planning permission for a bungalow which could not be seen when looking up from Dorking.
 This is the present Spanish-style house called “The Forts”.
 (The plural name has persisted because in the past there were two Fort Cottages, not because there were two Forts !)

 http://www.victorianforts.co.uk, with special reference to the section on The London Mobilisation Centres